Compactness

 For example, look at $[-1,1]$.

-You can cover it like this… …and get a finite subcover.
+You can cover it the following way… …and get a finite subcover.

-And you can cover it like this… …and get a finite subcover.
+Or you can cover it in the following way… …and get a finite subcover.

-And in fact, it turns out, no matter how you cover it, you can reduce that to a finite subcover.
+And in fact, it turns out, no matter how you cover the interval $[-1,1]$, you can reduce the cover to a finite subcover.

 So what’s so great about this set?